- James Frazer Stirling (creator)

 James Stirling's student work as well as a number of early drawings were originally stored in a portfolio in the office of James Stirling, Michael Wilford, and Associates in London, England.
 The portfolio contained the following student projects: the Forest Rangers Lookout Station, the Community Centre for a Small Town in the Middle West, the Organic Chemistry Laboratories for a Northern University, the Plan of Town Centre and Development of Community Centre (thesis project), the Merseyside Film Institute Student Competition, Redevelopment Plan for Port Sunlight, the Redevelopment of Camp Area, and the Town Centre Plan for Saint Albans.
 The portfolio also contained a photograph of a model for Unidentified Buildings with Courtyards, an abstract collage with clippings dated 1955, an ink and water-colour drawing representing a house, with waterfall and garden, a drawing of a Modulor man, and a drawing of a bookcase.
 It also contained the following early architectural projects: Science block for an unknown building, Poole College of Further Education Competition, Village housing for CIAM X, and Block of flats, as part of the redevelopment of a site in Lambeth, London.

-The content of the portfolio was rearranged in the following manner: Student projects and early drawings were grouped in the series James Stirling Papers, sub-series Student work (AP140.S1.SS1) and sub-series Collection of artworks and photographic materials (AP140.S1.SS2) respectively.
+The content of the portfolio was rearranged in the following manner: Student projects and early drawings were grouped in the series James Stirling Papers, sub-series Student work (AP140.S1.SS1) and sub-series Pesonal collections and records (AP140.S1.SS2) respectively.
 Early architectural projects were grouped in the series Professional Papers, sub-series Projects (AP140.S2.SS1).

 Language of material: